 Not everything is ducky however.
 Sadly, one duck died last summer, and another has difficulty laying eggs.

-After consultations with veterinarians and duck experts, Fontanes has settled on feeding her ducks poultry pellets, which provide all their nutritional needs.
+After consultations with a veterinarian like the veterinarian and duck experts, Fontanes has settled on feeding her ducks poultry pellets, which provide all their nutritional needs.
 They also get water and leaf lettuce.
 Cracked corn is given as an occasional treat.
 (When asked about the practice that some people have of feeding things such as bagels and white bread to ducks at local ponds, she says, “I’ll leave that for the experts to provide advice.”)

 Overall Fontanes considers her project a great success.
 Her daughter Pamela has taken an active role in caring for the ducks, and is now involved with the YMCA and the Jay Heritage Center in promoting school gardens.